-Using a homology-based approach, Amoebophrya spp. predicted proteins in the two strains sequenced for this manuscript were clustered with those of other parasites belonging to Euglenozoa and Alveolata and those of free-living and symbiotic species (Table 1).
+Using a homology-based approach, we clustered the Amoebophrya spp. predicted proteins in the two strains sequenced for this manuscript were clustered with those of other parasites belonging to Euglenozoa and Alveolata and those of free-living and symbiotic species (Table 1).
 This comparison allowed us to group 12,149 genes from A25 and 11,726 genes from A120 into 7,320 gene families (OGs), with 3,781 Amoebophrya-specific OGs shared by both strains containing 5,036 and 4,665 proteins from A25 and A120, respectively.
-Among the 3,781 Amoebophyra-specific OGs shared by both strains, only 1,595 proteins from A25 and 1,745 from A120 contained recognizable functional domains (Fig. S8).
-Each strain also contained a substantial proportion of species-specific OGs (genes detected in only one species, Fig. S8); 13,990 in A25 and 12,747 in A120 accounting for 55% (15,407) and 54% (14,255) of total genes for A25 and A120, respectively (Fig. S8), with functional domains assigned to only a small fraction (6% for A25 and 8.5% for A120) of the predicted proteins.
+Among the 3,781 Amoebophyra-specific OGs shared between both strains, only 1,595 proteins from A25 and 1,745 from A120 contained recognizable functional domains (Fig. S8).
+Each strain also contained a substantial proportion of species-specific OGs (genes detected in only one species, Fig. S8): 13,990 in A25 and 12,747 in A120 accounting for 55% (15,407) and 54% (14,255) of total genes for A25 and A120, respectively (Fig. S8), with functional domains assigned to only a small fraction (6% for A25 and 8.5% for A120) of the predicted proteins.

 Genome structure conservation contrasts with protein sequences evolution

 The three Amoebophrya strains shared only 8,118 to 9,490 orthologous genes, representing 36-47% of the total number of predicted protein genes in each strain (Fig. 2A).
 These orthologs shared 48.2-51.2% amino acid sequence identity on average, a level similar to what was observed when comparing each Amoebophrya strain with Symbiodiniaceae, the perkinsid P. marinus and the apicomplexan P. falciparum (Fig. 2B).
 We estimated a dN/dS below 1 (0.6) on average (Fig. S9), which might suggest the importance of a purifying selection (natural selection suppresses protein changes).
 About a quarter of orthologous proteins (22%) had a ratio superior to 1; they could be good candidates to investigate divergent selection between the two lineages.
 However, despite large protein sequences divergences, A25 and A120 genomes exhibited strong synteny conservation with 64% of homologous genes (6,908 out of 9,490) clustered into 196 collinear syntenic blocks containing 84% (A120) and 80% (A25) of the total number of predicted genes (Fig. 2C).
 Despite the highly fragmented state of the AT5 genome assembly, we also found a rather high level of synteny conservation of orthologous genes between AT5 and the strains sequenced here (49% with A25 and 57% with A120, Figs. S10-S11).
-The relatively high level of SSU rDNA sequence similarity observed between the three Amoebophrya strains (Fig. S2) contrasts starkly with the remarkably low level of protein sequence similarity.
-Recent speciation between A25 and A120, must have been driven by evolutionary processes that accumulated protein sequence modifications while maintaining synteny conservation.
-Such a process suggests the presence of evolutionary constraints for the maintenance of gene order through a low rate of chromosomal duplication and rearrangement within the Amoebophrya clade, concomitant with an elevated rate of protein evolution.

 Loss of plastids in Amoebophrya